cs1302uga/cs1302-tutorials/setup/MacOS.md

    **If you run into issues with `brew install`**, then please try running `brew doctor` first to see if it has a suggested fix.
 If it does, then try the fix.
-If it doesn't or if it does but that doesn't resolve your issue, then you may need to ask Piazza or see instructor during office hours.
+If it doesn't or if it does but that doesn't resolve your issue, then you may need to ask Piazza or see an instructor during office hours.

 ## Install XQuartz